Naturally Daily

 4. Take Care of Yourself.

 Most people stop taking care of themselves while they are mourning for their loved ones.
-Some of them don’t eat regularly, and some of them become alcoholic.
+Some of them don’t eat regularly, and some of them become alcoholics.

 While alcohol will numb the pain and grief for a while, it will do more damage in the long run.
 It’s important to stay in good health for the sake of your family.